abiya005/DICTIONARY-APP/README.md

 - **JAVASCRIPT**

 ## Acknowledgements
 This project is a step forward in my journey of learning and building engaging web applications.
+Have successfully completed my DICTIONARY-APP project.
 .
 .
 .